Find the good

 The majority of adults in the United States take one or more dietary supplements either every day or occasionally.
 Today’s dietary supplements include vitamins, minerals, herbals and botanicals, amino acids, enzymes, and many other products.
 Dietary supplements come in a variety of forms: traditional tablets, capsules, and powders, as well as drinks and energy bars.
 Popular supplements include vitamins D and E; minerals like calcium and iron; herbs such as echinacea and garlic; and specialty products like glucosamine, probiotics, and fish oils.

 We considered this information invaluable in our research to determine the viability, credibility and reputation of the company we’d been invited to form an association with.
 But we were far from the end of our search since we hadn’t even found an answer to our “why” question relating to the non-determinative posture of the FDA as it relates to dietary supplements.
-So we continued until learning the reason dietary supplements are not required to be subjected to FDA determination in a statement directly from FDA’s website.
+So we continued until learning the reason dietary supplements are not required to be subjected to FDA determination.
+It was provided in a statement directly from FDA’s website.

 The statement reads, “…Whatever their form may be, DSHEA places dietary supplements in a special category under the general umbrella of “foods,” not drugs, and requires that every supplement be labeled a dietary supplement.”
 DSHEA is an acronym for Dietary Supplement Health and Education Act (DSHEA) of 1994…”, and it is the law which governs and regulates dietary supplements.